Fossils of Iceland

-Fossilioferous strata
+Fossiliferous strata

 Between the layers of the basaltic plateau lavas in Iceland, there is an abundance of clay rich reddish silt- and sandstone layers.
 These layers are formed from ancient soil wherein are preserved the fossilized remains of plants.
 It is estimated that about five to ten thousand years passed on average between the formation of two adjacent layers that make up the basaltic plateau.
 Volcanic eruptions with frequency of one in every few years facilitated soil formation and thus enabled plants to gain a foothold.
 In the sediments between the basalt layers there are in places marks left by stems and leaves along with carbonated plant material.
 These sediments, however, are not the only ones that carry plant remains, among the thickest sediments among the basaltic formations there are finely grained silt and clay sediments formed in basins that once were filled by ancient lakes (lacustrine deposits).
 These sediments also include plant fossils.
 Some invertebrate remnants have been found in Ice age sediments, especially in fresh water and marine sediments.
 Remains of marine invertebrates can abundantly be found in the sediments at Tjörnes peninsula.